R-A Home Page

 Definition of an Exchange-Traded Fund

 An ETF is rather like a mutual fund in that it can be traded as a single stock.
 Like an index fund, such as the S&P500, an ETF also represents a 'basket' of stocks.
 However, an ETF isn't a mutual fund which has its NAV or net-asset value calculated at the end of each trading day.
 An ETF's value fluctuates during the trading day like any other stock, reacting to supply and demand.

 While ETFs attempt to mirror the return on indexes, they do not follow them exactly.
 There is typically a 1% or more disparity between the return of an ETF compared to year-end return of the actual index, and in some cases it can be a lot more.

 For example, here is a chart showing the past performance of two Gold ETF's (GDX and GLD), compared to the S&P 500 index (^GSPC) for the same period.
 Some ETFs pay dividends too.
 The spot gold price rose dramatically in 2008 to over $1,000 per ounce before fluctuating with the current financial turmoil affecting markets world wide.
 Note that gold bullion ownership is possible with a company like BullionVault.
 Learn more on our Bullion Page.
 However, while GLD and SLV are within the scope of a 401(k) or IRA, purchasing and storing physical metals are not.

-Exchange-Traded or Mutual Funds
+Costs of Trading Exchange-Traded or Mutual Funds

 ETF investors receive the benefits of both diversification of an index fund together with the flexibility of a stock.
 For example ETFs can be bought on margin in single 'share' quantities and also short sold.
 Also, the expense ratios of most ETFs are lower than those of a typical mutual fund, as the broker commission on trading ETFs is the same as for buying and selling regular stocks.